dhadka/ezcache/README.md

 ### diff

-This is a special configuration for caching one or more folders, updating the cache if the folder contents change.
-Contrary to what the name might suggest, each time the folder contents change a brand new cache is created with the full contents of the folders.
+A `diff` cache will store one (or more) folders.
+As the name suggests, the cache is updated whenever the folder contents change.
+Likewise, the last cache created on the branch is restored.

 ```
 - use: dhadka/ezcache@master